-Note that trademark TM and registered trademark ® are not use within the text of this manual
+Note that trademark [TM] and registered trademark [®] are not use within the text of this manual.

-- · The SDHC logo is a trademark. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - Adobe and Reader are trademarks or registered trademarks in the United States and other countries of Adobe Systems Incorporated. - YouTube, the YouTube logo, and "Broadcast Yourself" are trademarks or registered trademarks of YouTube, LLC. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- The SDHC logo is a trademark. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, the QuickTime logo, and iPhoto are trademarks of Apple Inc. - MultiMediaCard is a trademark of Infineon Technologies AG of Germany, and licensed to the MultiMediaCard Association (MMCA). - MMCplus is a trademark of the MultiMediaCard Association. - Adobe and Reader are trademarks or registered trademarks in the United States and other countries of Adobe Systems Incorporated. - HOT ALBUM and the HOT ALBUM logo are registered trademarks or trademarks of Konica Minolta Photo Imaging, Inc. - YouTube, the YouTube logo, and "Broadcast Yourself" are trademarks or registered trademarks of YouTube, LLC. - EXILIM, Photo Loader, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - Photo Loader with HOT ALBUM was developed based on HOT ALBUM and Photo Loader and is copyrighted by CASIO COMPUTER CO., LTD. and HOTALBUM COM, Inc. Copyright and all other rights revert to them. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.